Antrikshy/antrikshy.github.io/_posts/2016-08-26-how-i-got-started-with-programming-side-projects.md

 When picking partners, consider skills and motivation.
 If you have people who are on the same page as you, go for it!
 If this is not the case, you may fall into a laziness cycle.
 Side projects are already extra work.
 The project will be hard to get off the ground.
 Everyone will offload hard work onto others.
 A lot of time will be spent waiting for others to finish their bits.
 Group members who have more experience will be forced to lag behind, which will be a waste of their time.

 Working alone means you can set your own time aside to work.
-Becuase you have no one to offload work to, you end up learning all the parts involved.
+Because you have no one to offload work to, you end up learning all the parts involved.
 You face more problems and possible dead-ends to figure out on your own, which means more learning.

 Either way, I am of the opinion that you should **try making something on your own at some point**.